Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 #### Standards

-Our plugin follows as closely as possible Wordpress and PHP and [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/php/) coding standards.
-Optionally it's possible install [EditorConfig](http://editorconfig.org/) on your editor to auto configure with indentation, line endings and other settings.
+Our plugin follows as closely as possible PHP and [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/php/) coding standards.
+Optionally it's possible to install [EditorConfig](http://editorconfig.org/) on your editor to auto configure with indentation, line endings and other settings.

 As a rule, we will consider a PHP code sniffing green light as a sign you code is compliant with the standards.